1977 NCAA Division I football season

 The 1977 NCAA Division I football season was one in which the top five teams finished with 11–1 records.
 Notre Dame, which beat top-ranked and undefeated Texas in the Cotton Bowl, became the national champion.

 The 1977 season was the last before NCAA's Division I was divided into I-A and I-AA.
 On the eve of a national playoff for the smaller programs that would be I-AA, the Sugar Bowl in 1977 became the fourth bowl game to sign a contract guaranteeing an appearance by a major conference champion.
 The result was that meetings between the media poll choices for the top two teams were less likely, unless those teams were in the Big Ten and Pac-8 (which met in the Rose Bowl), or one of the teams was not obligated to play in a particular bowl game.

 Besides the Big Ten-Pac-8 matchup in the Rose Bowl, the Southwest champion played in the Cotton, the Big Eight titlist in the Orange, and the SEC champ in the Sugar.
 Top teams that had their choice of which bowl to play were either independent or in a conference outside the five major powers (such as the ACC or WAC).

 During the 20th century, the NCAA had no playoff for major college football teams, which became Division I-A in 1978.
 The NCAA Football Guide, however, did note an "unofficial national champion" based on the top ranked teams in the final "wire service" (AP and UPI) polls.
 The "writers' poll" by Associated Press (AP) was the most popular, followed by the "coaches' poll" by United Press International) (UPI).
 The AP poll consisted of the votes of as many as 64 writers, though not all voted in each poll, and the UPI poll was taken of a 42-member board of coaches.

 Conference and program changes

+The Southwestern Athletic Conference and its seven member institutions reclassified from Division II to Division I in 1977.